Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ```

 The head of the file as usual is importing all the various packages, modules and utilities that we require.
-Notice
-all the configuration data being imported.
+Notice all the configuration data being imported.

 We're also importing our valid access roles.
-These are not imported from the config, although they could be, they are imported from a
+These are not imported from the config, although they could be, they are imported from a file called schemas.py in the same folder
-file called schemas.py in the same folder as all our other auth code.
+as all our other auth code.

 ```python
 from auth.schemas import access_roles
 ```

-So while we are here let's add our schemas
+So while we are here, let's add our schemas.

 >Copy the following code to auth/schemas.py